Who is Robobunny on The Masked Singer and what identity clues have been revealed so far?

 Read More

-So far, Heather Small, Gloria Hunniford, Will Young, Pat Cash, and Tom Chaplin have been unmasked on the show.
+So far, Heather Small, Gloria Hunniford, Will Young, Pat Cash, Tom Chaplin, Jaime Winstone, and Michael Owen have been unmasked on the show.

 In each series, fans take to social media to discuss who they think is behind the costumes, and this year many have questioned the identity of 'Robobunny'.